Hypokras/photoindexer/README.md

-imageindexer
+photoindexer
 ============

-indexes the exif data of images in an album.
+indexes the exif data of photos in an album.